It’s anything but black and white.

 In 1996, Rose Schneider was diagnosed with pancreatic cancer.
 A week before cancer surgery, her daughter, Pamela Acosta Marquardt, took Rose to a shopping center for “glamour” photos to help her mom remember her beauty amid treatment.
 Rose wore a dress of purple – her favorite color.

-After Rose died from the disease months later, her daughter learned there were no pancreatic cancer support organizations.
+After Schneider died from the disease months later, her daughter learned there were no pancreatic cancer support organizations.
 All she found, Marquardt said, was a “pancreas cancer” chat board on the Johns Hopkins Medicine website.
 Marquardt asked users there about using purple to signify the disease.
 They agreed.

 In 1999, Marquardt founded the Pancreatic Cancer Action Network.
 Its website is drenched in purple.
 Today, purple (or orchid or violet or periwinkle) has been adopted in several places within the cancer-support landscape.